nautiliu/nautiliu/README.md

 DNI: basic DNI stuff, proshippers, tiktok genshin fans, COAAL (coffin of andy and leyley) fans

-C + H and kisses are fine, please interact if you're in any of these fandoms.
+C + H and kisses are fine, i mostly hang out in the 18+ server but sometimes you can find me on the safe server, probably chatting with my friends, you're free to go up to me if you please.

+fandoms

 Project Moon, Entry point, The Post Traumatic Manifesto, Colt 2, The Mimic, Reverse 1999, MILGRAM, Alice Schach And The Magical Orchestra, LadyMonsters, H:SR, PASWG, All Saints Street, Touhou, KKHTA